-[•] I doubt not, but this will remind some of my Readers of that noble Speech of Zuinglius, when (according to the Usage of that Country,) attending his Flock to a Battle in which their Religion and Liberties were all at Stake, on his receiving a mortal Wound by a Bullet, of which he soon expired, while his Friends were in all the first Atlondisment of Grief, he bravely said as he was dying, "Eeguid hot Infortunis?
-It shis to be rec-"koned a Masfortune?"
-How many of our Drigh would have celebrated such a Sentence, if it had come from the Lips of an antient Roman P Strange, that the Name of CHRIST should be so odious, that the brighted Virtues of his Followers should be despised for his Sake!
-But foit is; and so our Master told us, it would be: And our Faith is in this Connection confirmed by those, that five most to overthrow it.
+^{} I doubt not, but this will remind fome of my Readers of that noble Speech of Zuinglius, when (according to the Ufage of that .
+Country,) attending his Flock to a Battle in which their Religion and Liberties were all at Stake, on his receiving a mortal Wound by a Bullet of which he foon expired, while his Friends were in all?